 Identity for better and worse

 Of course, it is all a rather funny business, isn’t it?
 Because very few can answer why it’s so important to have specifically more women in the game.
-I don’t hear much about the urgent need to get more boomers or Gen X or Z, or college grads or the lower-middle class or whatever clumsy societal designation they blather on about.
+Do you like being told you are part of some group and more of you are required for something?
+I don’t hear much about the urgent need to get more boomers or Gen X or Z, or college grads or the lower-middle class or the proles or whatever clumsy societal designation they blather on about.
 What about the black population in the game, never mind the black communists and black economic historians who really are underrepresented, to my disappointment, in my home game and maybe even online.
 Can’t be sure.
 My god, what will I do if ____ does not match my skin color/age/sex/profession/class?
 Who will I look up to?

 It of course turns out we look up to all sorts of people.
 I certainly wished to be Phil Ivey, yes, mocha skinned, set apart, staring, crushing.
-If had learned to sing, I would have followed Vinson Cole or Julia Migenes, as that black man and that woman once inspired me with the pure revelation of their excellence – is someone still confused why a squishy white accountant didn’t move me into poker?
+If had learned to sing, I would have followed Vinson Cole or Julia Migenes, as that black man and that woman once inspired me with the pure revelation of their excellence.
+Is anyone still confused why a squishy white accountant didn’t move me and many others into poker?
+I thought we liked the far darker skinned Sammy Farha, man of the world and hero of the endlessly replayed High Stakes Poker?
+Was he at that final table with Moneymaker or something?

 I did hear the increasingly on-point Jamie Kerstetter raise the question on the Solve For Why pod, but on a show that values quantity of answers, somehow none arrived on this essential beyond the apparently urgent need of the poker war requiring more and more soldiers at the front.
 The talking heads all over say they want more players, on one hand, and which can thus be anyone, while also citing the minor participation rate of females as the problem.
 “Ratios need making,” they keep hammering away, taking their cue from the latest wide-eyed NPR host affright over the lack of gay Latinos on the school board or too many Catholics on the SCOTUS.

-What if society, and even poker, is, oh, a little more complex than third grade math?
-Unfortunately, we live in an era where the numerators think they are the denominators.
+What if society, and even poker, is, oh, a little more complex than third grade math and third grade philosophies?

 The danger in extreme positions